Gradient optimization of analytic controls: the route to high accuracy quantum optimal control

-The ability to drive a quantum system to a desired target in a fast and efficient manner is at the heart of emerging quantum technologies.
-The task of finding the optimal control pulse to transfer the quantum system to a desired state or to generate a desired quantum gate, has been the subject of extensive research since the first applications of optimal control algorithms \cite{optim6,Krotov1,Krotov2}.
-Quantum optimal control \cite{optim7} was originally applied to chemical applications \cite{optim-application1}, where progress has continued to this day \cite{optim-application2}.
-It has also been applied to nuclear magnetic resonance \cite{GRAPE,optim4}, with applications to medical imaging and spectroscopy.
-Over the years, the birth of new experimental methods to control quantum systems has led to an increase in the interest in optimal control, which has been applied to processes as diverse as high harmonics generation \cite{optim-application3}, control of energy flow in biomolecules \cite{optim-application4}, attosecond physics \cite{atto1} and quantum computing \cite{optim-quan-comp1,optim-quan-comp2}.
+Quantum computation places very stringent demands on gate fidelities, and experimental implementations require both the controls and the resultant dynamics to conform to hardware-specific constraints.
+Superconducting qubits present the additional requirement that pulses must have simple parameterizations, so they can be further calibrated in the experiment, to compensate for uncertainties in system parameters.
+Other quantum technologies, such as sensing, require extremely high fidelities.
+We present a novel, conceptually simple and easy-to-implement gradient-based optimal control technique named Gradient Optimization of Analytic conTrols (GOAT), which satisfies all the above requirements, unlike previous approaches.
+To demonstrate GOAT's capabilities, with emphasis on flexibility and ease of subsequent calibration, we optimize fast coherence-limited pulses for two leading superconducting qubits architectures - flux-tunable transmons and fixed-frequency transmons with tunable couplers.

-Recently, the precision of experimental quantum control has drastically improved, driven primarily by the requirements for quantum computing.
-Quantum circuits based on Josephson junctions can now approach $10^{-4}$ error \cite{quan-comp16} and ion trap architecture can reach comparable precision \cite{quan-comp18}.
-Since an even higher accuracy may be necessary for fault tolerant quantum computing \cite{quan-comp-accuracy2,quan-comp-accuracy1}, one can expect further refinement of the experimental techniques in the near future.
+\textit{Introduction.} The ability to drive a quantum system to a desired target in a fast and efficient manner is at the heart of emerging quantum technologies \cite{EU-Roadmap}.
+Finding the optimal control pulse to drive the quantum system to a desired state or to generate a desired gate has been the subject of extensive research since the first applications of Quantum Optimal Control \cite{TannorRice1985,optim6,Krotov2,Krotov1} (QOC).
+QOC has been applied experimentally to photochemical reactions \cite{optim-application1}, where progress continues to this day \cite{optim-application2}.
+It has also been applied to nuclear magnetic resonance \cite{optim6,GRAPE,optim4}, with applications in medical imaging and spectroscopy.
+New experimental methods to control quantum systems have led to increased interest in QOC, which has been applied to processes as diverse as high harmonic generation \cite{optim-application3}, control of energy flow in biomolecules \cite{optim-application4}, attosecond physics \cite{atto1} and quantum computing \cite{optim-quan-comp1,optim-quan-comp2}.
+Superconducting qubits raise additional challenges to QOC, as fabrication variability implies pulses are often optimized in simulation using a somewhat inaccurate model of the system.
+To achieve high fidelity for such mischaracterized systems, a second, in situ optimization of pulse parameters is needed (also known as calibration or tune up).
+The latter requires simple functional forms of the pulses.